 In addition I regularly attended manufacturer meetings at board level, launch events throughout Europe and presented at industry forums.

-Away from work I’m married to Shelagh, have four fabulous grown up kids, a cat that dislikes me and enjoy photography and walking in the Yorkshire dales.
+Away from work I’m married to Shelagh, have four fabulous grown up kids, two amazing little grandchildren and I enjoy photography and walking in the Yorkshire dales.